EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 ### Interchange

 Wait.
-Isn't [Interchange](https://www.interchangecommerce.org) an old e-commerce platform?
+Isn't [Interchange](https://www.interchangecommerce.org) an old e-commerce framework?
 Yes, it's not exactly a generic web framework, on the contrary, it's a specialized one, but it still a framework and you can still do things in a maintainable fashion.
 The key is using the so-called action maps:

 ```
 ActionMap jump <<EOR